Can AI machines be inventors under IP law?

 The integration of artificial intelligence (AI) into our business and personal lives is something that has been transformative over the past decade.
 As new technologies emerge and quickly evolve, so does the growing demand to protect them.
-AI technology is reaching a point where it can create solutions that its creators did not program it to do.
+AI technology is reaching a point where it can create solutions that its creators did not directly programme it to do.
 Owners of such technologies are beginning to seek protection of these AI-created solutions and inventions through ordinary intellectual property channels.

 DABUS – AI Inventor